It was a great day...

 Boldly dive into unexplored waters.
 Seek out new experiences.
 Remove any blocks that keep you traveling in uninspiring and too familiar patterns.

-If you want the ideal formula for removing creative blocks and being a prolific songwriter, check out the Speed Songwriting System and end all writer’s block once and for all…
+If you want the ideal formula for removing creative blocks and being a prolific songwriter, check out the Speed Songwriting Mastery Program and end all writer’s block once and for all…

 Lack of Self-Knowledge